Organisations can sponsor foreign nationals to undertake workplace-based training.

 What health, character and/or English assessments will be required for me?

-If we are engaged to assist with your application, Hannan Tew will advise you of the relevant assessments once you have completed our information questionnaire.
+Depending on your country of nationality, you may require health examinations to process your visa.
+Hannan Tew Lawyers will advise you of the relevant assessments once you have completed the information questionnaire.

 How long is my 407 visa valid for?